radareorg/radare2-book/tools/rabin2/file_identification.md

 ## File Properties Identification

 File type identification is done using `-I`.
-With this option, rabin2 prints information on a binary type, its encoding, endianness, class, operating system, etc.:
+With this option, rabin2 prints information on a binary type, like its encoding, endianness, class, operating system:
 ```
 $ rabin2 -I /bin/ls
 arch     x86